 When this is all set up, your application is connected to your domain!
-It may take a couple of minutes for your provider to process your request, but it shouldn't take very long.
-Aside from connecting the domain and application, you also need the SSL certificate to be installed on our servers, this is where your effort becomes a joint effort.
-So let's get in touch. :)
+It may take a couple of minutes for your provider to process your request, but it shouldn't take very long (and the message 'default backend - 404' will appear)

 Provide us with your SSL certificate and private key

 If you've got an SSL certificate, you'll have to share this with us.